hackupc/legal-page/_documents/code_of_conduct.md

 ---
 # HackUPC Code of Conduct

 This is the Code of Conduct that we expect all HackUPC participants to abide.
-This is a customized version of the Code of Conduct used at MLH Member Hackathons.
+This is a customized version of the Code of Conduct used at MLH Member Hackathons, which you can find [here](https://static.mlh.io/docs/mlh-code-of-conduct.pdf).
 If you have a suggestion for this code of conduct or a question about them, please [submit an issue](https://github.com/hackupc/rules/issues).

 ## TL;DR